 A pathologist diagnoses cancer by looking at the sample of the tumor collected during a biopsy.
 The pathologist can sometimes predict the primary site of the tumor based on the microscopic appearance of the tumor biopsy or based on the results of special stains, known as immunohistochemical (IHC) stains, that are part of the standard pathologic evaluation.
 These results, which are often presented in a pathology report, give important information about the cancer and help doctors plan additional testing.

-Evaluation by an oncologist (called clinical evaluation)
+Evaluation by an oncologist

-For most people with CUP, the primary site is not found even after extensive evaluation.
+For most people with CUP, the primary site is not found, even after extensive evaluation.
 For this reason, several diagnostic tests may be done to evaluate specific signs and symptoms, including:

-Physical examination.
+- Physical examination.
 The doctor will do a thorough physical examination of the entire body, including the lymph nodes, pelvis, breasts, rectum, and genitals.

 Urine and blood tests.
 These tests can find certain tumor markersand proteins that may help determine where the cancer began.
 Tumor markers are substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancer.
 Tumor markers are made either by the tumor or by the body as a result of cancer or other conditions.

-X-ray.
+- X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

-PET scans have proven useful for finding a primary site in 20% to 30% of patients with CUP.
-For this reason, the PET scan is now considered a routine part of the initial evaluation.
-Even when a primary site is not found, a PET scan sometimes provides information that is useful in planning treatment.
+Doctors do not usually recommended PET scans for people with CUP.
+However, a PET scan may provide valuable information in specific situations.
 For example, for patients who have one area of cancer where local treatment (surgery or radiation therapy) is being considered, a PET scan can make sure that no other parts of the body have cancer.
-Using PET and CT scans together, called an integrated PET-CT scan, provides more detailed and specific information than either test alone.
+For people with squamous cell carcinoma involving lymph nodes in the neck (see the Subtypes section), a PET scan is often useful, in addition to CT scanning, to identify a primary site in the head and neck area.
+In these situations, using PET and CT scans together, called an integrated PET-CT scan, provides more detailed and specific information than either test alone.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth, down the esophagus, and into the stomach and small bowel.
 Sedation is giving medication to become more relaxed, calm, or sleepy.

 Endoscopy is used for patients with CUP to evaluate specific symptoms.
 For example, patients with squamous cell carcinoma in the neck lymph nodes should always have a complete endoscopy of the nasopharynx, throat, and larynx (voice box) to search for a primary tumor.